 PSNC launched the TAPR Programme in response to the contractor vote in favour of the Review Steering Group’s proposals.
 As part of the programme – alongside actioning the recommendations for PSNC – there will be support for LPCs to implement their proposals.

-Williams will be responsible for leading, driving, and having oversight of the TAPR workstream to increase efficiency and outcomes across the network of LPCs in England.
+Turner will be responsible for leading, driving, and having oversight of the TAPR workstream to increase efficiency and outcomes across the network of LPCs in England.

 This will include the provision of specialist hands-on guidance and support to LPC members and officers, to promote implementation of the RSG proposals, best practice and challenging the status quo.

-Williams was formerly chief officer of Community Pharmacy West Yorkshire LPC and subsequently Director for England and Director of Pharmacy and Member Experience at the Royal Pharmaceutical Society.
+Turner was formerly chief officer of Community Pharmacy West Yorkshire LPC and subsequently Director for England and Director of Pharmacy and Member Experience at the Royal Pharmaceutical Society.

 PSNC says this appointment is a significant step in TAPR work – contractors can expect further updates in the coming weeks as well as a more detailed action plan by the end of September.